Key Takeaways

 4. Simple Tablets or Smart Watches

 Simple tablets or smart watches may be ideal presents for older dads who aren’t as tech-savvy.
 For instance, the GrandPad is an easy-to-use tablet that’s thoughtfully designed for seniors.
 It features large fonts, easy navigation, and a private network that can block spam and scams.
-However, if you think Dad would prefer a more advanced product, the iPad might be the better choice.
-It can sync with any other Apple products he may have, and it can be set up to meet his needs.
+However, if you think Dad would prefer a more advanced product, an iPad might be the better choice.
+There are multiple options, varying in range and features.
+These tablets can also sync with any other Apple products Dad may have, and they can be set up to meet his needs.

 There are plenty of smart watches on the market as well.
 Nowadays, they offer phone call capabilities, health metrics, fitness goal tracking, location tracking, and fall detection.
-The Apple Watch is a popular option and can be synced with other Apple devices.
+The Apple Watch is a popular option with various price points and it can be synced with other Apple devices.
+Garmin smartwatches are another beloved option with even more options.
+They even offer a quiz to help you choose a smartwatch based on needs.

 5. Digital Assistance Devices

 To make life a little easier, consider a digital assistance device as a gift for an older dad.
-Echo devices with Alexa can make daily tasks a lot easier and there are so many models to choose from—with prices starting at $40.
-These devices can help turn out lights, play music, provide reminders, read the weather forecast, and much more.
+Echo devices with Alexa+ can make daily tasks hands-free and a lot easier.
+There are so many models to choose from—with prices starting at $40 during sales.
+These devices can control compatible lights and thermostats, play music, provide reminders, read the weather forecast, and much more.
+They even offer a safety feature called Drop In, which allows you to securely set up two-way audio or video communication, helping you check in on your dad and ensure peace of mind.

 If your dad often experiences pain in a certain area, an electric massager could be a handy gift for Father’s Day.
 These days there are various types of massagers to help alleviate pain in different areas.
 Depending on your dad’s needs, you can gift a handheld massager which can be used anywhere, or a specific neck, foot, or back massager.
 Some even come with heat settings for additional relief.